NiKo: 2020

 2020 marked another victory for FaZe and now IGL Kovač, as they won the European division of IEM New York 2020 Online over OG.
-On October 28, 2020, after a three-and-a-half year venture with FaZe Clan, Kovač was acquired by G2 Esports and was united with his cousin huNter.
+On October 28, 2020, after a three-and-a-half-year venture with FaZe Clan, Kovač was acquired by G2 Esports and was united with his cousin huNter.

-Without the IGL duties to perform, NiKo was back in his old form again this year and was ranked No. 4 in HLTV top 20.
+No longer an IGL, NiKo was back in his old form again this year and was ranked No. 4 in HLTV top 20.

 2021

-He led his team to the grand finals of the PGL Major Stockholm 2021 but lost to a dominant Na'Vi team.
+NiKo led G2 to the grand finals of the PGL Major Stockholm 2021 but lost to a dominant Na'Vi team.
+The grand finals also featured the infamous NiKo whiff on s1mple at Nuke in map 2, which ultimately Na'Vi won to lift the major trophy.

 They had also been runner-up to the same Na'Vi team at Intel Extreme Masters XVI - Cologne earlier in the year.
-He went through a career best run in the second half of 2021 with CSGO's return to LAN, posting a consecutive 39 map 1+ rating streak, the highest of any top 20 players that year.
+He went through a career best run in the second half of 2021 with CSGO's return to LAN, posting a consecutive 34 map 1+ rating streak, the highest of his career and of any top 20 players that year.
 He finished third in the HLTV top 20, behind ZywOo and S1mple.

 2022

-2022 started out strong for G2 and Niko finishing 2nd place at IEM Katowice, but things turned for the worse with many losses with the only other top 4 result being at Blast Premier Spring Finals.
+G2 signed a young prodigy Russian awper, m0nesy leading G2 and Niko to a 2nd place at IEM Katowice.
+NiKo's G2 fell 3-0 to FaZe Clan in the grand final, with FaZe forced to field jks as a substitute.
+The match featured the legendary Mirage map, extending to 58 rounds before FaZe clinched victory with a 31-27 scoreline.

+Soon the team's form dropped as Blast Premier Spring Finals and ESL Pro League Season 16 were their only top 4 finish till December 2022.
 G2 did not qualify for the IEM Rio Major, with Niko commenting that these times are his toughest months of his career but reassured that he will never give up.
-Niko and G2 bounced back and won the Blast Premier World Final 2022.
-He finished fifth in the HLTV Top 20.
+NiKo and G2 bounced back and won the Blast Premier World Final 2022.
+He finished 5th in the HLTV Top 20.

 2023

 On 12 February 2023, G2 won IEM Katowice 2023 undefeated, only suffering a loss on a single map to the hands of Heroic in the grand finals.
-This was NiKo's 1st time winning IEM Katowice and his 4th Katowice finals, having made it to the finals in 2017, 2018, and 2022, but lost all 3 finals.
+This was NiKo's first win at IEM Katowice and having lost the previous three finals there in 2017, 2018, and 2022.

+NiKo and G2 qualified for the 2023 Blast.tv Paris Major 2023 through the RMR into the Challengers stage, where they would qualify for Legends stage following a 3-0 run in the Challengers Stage.
+NiKo and G2 would go on to be eliminated in the Legends stage by Fnatic in a 1-2 elimination game, thus ensuring NiKo would never win a CSGO major.

+G2 became the champions of IEM Cologne 2023, where NiKo earned his eighth MVP award.

+NiKo's exceptional numbers at the biggest events and against the best teams saw him place second on HLTV's Top 20 Players of the Year list, behind ZywOo.